Listen to this article:

 How Does Lifestyle Affect Aging?

 Lifestyle is how we choose to live our lives.
+There are many environmental and lifestyle factors that contribute indirectly to aging as well.
 We may have no control over our genetics nor can we undo our past.
 However, we can make strategic anti-aging lifestyle choices which will determine how we live the remainder of our lives.
 It is within our power to eliminate the subsequent results of poor choices from this point forward.

 Lifestyle choices are the things in our lives over which we have control such as: